vinuesa/get_phylomarkers/README.md

 which can be used to cluster eukaryotic genes and transcripts, as described in [Contreras-Moreira et al., 2017](http://journal.frontiersin.org/article/10.3389/fpls.2017.00184/full).

 **GET_PHYLOMARKERS** is primarily tailored towards selecting CDSs (gene markers) to infer DNA-level phylogenies of different species of the same genus or family.
 It can also select optimal markers for population genetics, when the source genomes belong to the same species.
-For more divergent genome sequences, belonging for example to different genera, families, orders or higher taxa, the pipeline should be run using protein instead of DNA sequences.
+For more divergent genome sequences, classified in different genera, families, orders or higher taxa, the pipeline should be run using protein instead of DNA sequences.

 ## Manual and tutorials